 Site Director: Mina Hosseinipour, MD, MPH

 UNC has had a presence in Malawi since 1990.
-UNC Project-Malawi, a collaboration between UNC and and the Malawi Ministry of Health, was established in 1999 on the campus of Kamuzu Central Hospital in Lilongwe.
+UNC Project-Malawi, a collaboration between UNC and the Malawi Ministry of Health, was established in 1999 on the campus of Kamuzu Central Hospital in Lilongwe.
 UNC Project has grown to include more than 300 employees with research, clinical and laboratory space, and living quarters for students and visiting faculty.
-UNC Project’s current research portfolio includes HIV and STD research, other infectious diseases such as malaria and tuberculosis, emergency obstetrics, cancer, family planning, surgery and trauma.
+UNC Project’s current research portfolio includes HIV and STD research, other infectious diseases such as malaria and tuberculosis, cancer, obstetric fistula, family planning, surgery, burns, and trauma.

 ICRF students in Malawi may work in the following areas: